Moving from DLA to PIP – coping with income changes

 - Find out more in Living on a low income – tips

 - If you’re the only adult in your household you’ll get 25% off your Council Tax bill.
-If you only share your home with young people in full-time education or live-in carers, you may still qualify for this discount.
+If you only share your home with young people in full-time education or live-in carers, you might still qualify for this discount.
 Find out how to apply on our Council Tax page

 Saving just two or three pounds a week can make a difference and help you cope with unexpected expenses or to plan for big events, like Birthdays or Christmas.